vseanclark/MCW-Azure-security-and-management/Whiteboard design session/WDS trainer guide - Azure security and management.md

       ![Azure portal screenshot showing the built-in roles that are applicable to an Azure Virtual Machine.](images/image31.png "Roles applicable to Virtual Machines")

-1. Contoso are also concerned about how to control Azure usage without limiting agility.
-They want to ensure controls are in place across all their subscriptions to prevent usage of un-approved resources.
+5. Contoso are also concerned about how to control Azure usage without limiting agility.
+They want to ensure governance controls are in place across all their subscriptions to prevent usage of un-approved resources.

     - Contoso can use Azure Policy to control which resources can be